roman-bachmann/HFEL0010-Norwegian-History/Introdution to Norwegian History.md

 <img src="./Resources/Havrå.jpg" width="400" />

 Below and above the farms are fields.
 The farm itself lies about 200m over the fjords.
 The land below was very good land.
-Above the upper fields (lesser quality) was the woods.
+Above the upper fields (lesser quality) were the woods.
 All households had good fields and not so good fields.
 All households should have had access to the sea to fish.

 <img src="./Resources/Havrå2.jpg" width="400" />